stevembugua/ian-front-end/README.md

 ## Todo Application
 This is a simple Todo application built using React.js and a Node.js backend.
-The application allows users to create new tasks, mark tasks as completed, update tasks, and delete tasks.
+The application allows users to login or signup if one does not have an account create new tasks,  update tasks, and delete tasks.

 ## Built With
 1. React